mll-lab/laravel-graphql-playground/README.md

 ### Configure session authentication

 Session based authentication can be used with [Laravel Sanctum](https://laravel.com/docs/sanctum).
-If you use GraphQL through sessions and CSRF, add the following to the `<head>`:
+If you use GraphQL through sessions and CSRF, add the following to the `<head>` in the published view:

 ```php
 <meta name="csrf-token" content="{{ csrf_token() }}">
 ```

-Modify the Playground config in the published view like so:
+Modify the Playground config:

 ```diff
 GraphQLPlayground.init(root, {